joaovictornsv/blog/blog/2024-03-15-techocalypse-now-extreme-hypotheticals-for-developers/index.md

 Where will you show your difference to the world?
 How can you prove your knowledge and skills?
 And finally, how convince potential clients or recruiters that you are the best choice they can make?

-## Offline Problem-Solving

-Consider the scenario where online forums like Stack Overflow are inaccessible.
-How would you handle technical challenges, troubleshoot issues, and resolve bugs without the resources and knowledge of online communities?

-Another way to think about this lack of help situation is: Does my product (app, website, package, etc) provide great documentation?
-Are there sections focused on troubleshooting and answering common questions from my customers?

 ## Adapting to Language Restrictions

 Think about a situation where the programming language you're most proficient in (or more familiar with) was banned from the industry.
 How would you quickly adapt your skill set to alternative languages or technologies and remain a competitive and valuable developer?